vasilvalkov/CSharp-Part-1/Topics/04. Console-In-and-Out/homework/02. Company Info/README.md

 ## Constraints
 - The input will always be in the described format
-- Only the fax number field can be empty, all other fields will have be least one symbol
+- Only the fax number field can be empty, all other fields will be least one symbol
 - Time limit: **0.1s**
 - Memory limit: **16MB**